 DON’T: RENT A CAR

-In fact, with a state of the art light rail train connecting the airport to downtown/Pike Place, and a healthy competition between Lyft and Uber, Seattle is one place to skip bringing a car entirely.
-With so much within walking distance, and NO free parking near the city center, having a rental car can be a much bigger headache than convenience.
+In fact, with a state of the art light rail train connecting the airport to downtown/Pike Place, and healthy competition between Lyft and Uber, Seattle is one place to skip bringing a car entirely.
+With so much within walking distance, and no free parking near the city center, having a rental car can be a much bigger headache than convenience.
 Read more about being carless in Seattle and rental car alternatives.

 DO: BRING A PHONE PRELOADED WITH RIDESHARE APPS